amr15/examples/README.md

 * To estimate k we can run `optimize_k(seurat_object)`  to get out a table.
 Ideal cluster choice maximizes Dunn & Shilouette Indicies and minimizes the Davies Bouldin index.

+* If you would like to perform dimensionality reduction using SVD instead of PCA, you can use the function in dimensionality_reduction.R to output a matrix

+* Usage: `seurat_object<- svd(seurat_object)
 ### Identify cell type specific marker genes

 * Usage: `identify_clusters(seurat_object, # of clusters, 'name_of_sample')`